Road inspector in New Jersey admits taking bribe

 Officials also alleged Smith had accepted a similar cash payment in December 2019.

-Prosecutors will recommend Smith receive 3 years in prison and forfeit future public employment when he is sentenced in January.
+Prosecutors will recommend Smith receive three years in prison and forfeit future public employment when he is sentenced in January.

 Sign up for Daily Newsletters